Jasmy118/MyProjects/README.md

 It also does importing map using folium and marking locations on the map.
 (Beginner project from Datacamp)
 ### [2.
 Naïve Bees: Image Loading and Processing](https://github.com/Jasmy118/MyProjects/tree/master/Project%202)
-Load, transform, and understand images of honey bees and bumble bees in Python.
+A data manipulation project - Load, transform, and understand images of honey bees and bumble bees in Python.